-- (1) No business shall be transacted at any general meeting unless a quorum is present. - (2) A quorum is: - (a) 5 members entitled to vote upon the business to be conducted at the meeting; - (b) one tenth of the total membership at the time, whichever is the greater. - (3) If - (a) a quorum is not present within half an hour from the time appointed for the meeting; or - (b) during a meeting a quorum ceases to be present, the meeting shall be adjourned to such time and place as the trustees shall determine. - (4) The trustees must re-convene the meeting and must give at least seven clear days' notice of the re-convened meeting stating the date, time and place of the meeting. - (5) If no quorum is present at the re-convened meeting within fifteen minutes of the time specified for the start of the meeting the members present at that time shall constitute the quorum for that meeting.
+- 12.1 No business shall be transacted at any general meeting unless a quorum is present. - 12.2 A quorum is the greater of: - a.
+5 members entitled to vote upon the business to be conducted at the meeting or - b. one tenth of the total membership at the time. - 12.3 If a quorum is not present within half an hour from the time appointed for the meeting, or, during a meeting a quorum ceases to be present: - the meeting shall be adjourned to such time and place as the trustees shall determine. - 12.4 The trustees must re-convene the meeting and must give at least seven clear days' notice of the re-convened meeting stating the date, time and place of the meeting. - 12.5 If no quorum is present at the re-convened meeting within fifteen minutes of the time specified for the start of the meeting the members present at that time shall constitute the quorum for that meeting.